AirGuanZ/Atrc/doc/doc.md

 **constant**

-Constant-valued texture, that is, sampling always results in the same value.
+Constant-valued texture, that is, sampling always results in the same value

 | Field Name | Type     | Default Value | Explanation |
 | ---------- | -------- | ------------- | ----------- |